Let’s talk about mudding

 The Right Vehicle: at Cooper, we’re all about “do” not “don’t.”
 That being said, you don’t want to take the family sedan mudding.
 The best vehicles for mudding are 4x4 trucks or SUVs.

 The Right Tires: you’re not going to have a good time in the mud without traction.
-Make sure you get tires with aggressive treads that can grip and claw through mud.
+Make sure you get tires with aggressive treads with deep and wide channels or grooves that can grip and claw through mud.

 The Right Gear: make sure to bring safety equipment.
-It’s always a good idea to have a winch, or come along, to pull you out of a sticky situation.
+It’s always a good idea to have a winch, or have another vehicle come along, to pull you out of a sticky situation.

 The Right People: friends don’t let friends go mudding alone.
 Use the buddy system!
-There’s a good chance you’re going to get stuck in the mud.
+There’s a chance you might to get stuck in the mud.
 So, bring someone who can help you out.
 If that’s not possible, make sure someone knows your travel plans and location for the day.

 Driving in the mud is fun